-Israeio La’eida Holloway is the Founder/CEO of Hope and Divine Purpose Transitional Living Home, Inc. At the age of 22, Israeio became a victim of Domestic Violence.
-She had experienced firsthand the effects of verbal, physical and psychological abuse.
-She had lost her identity.
-Her self-esteem so broken she sunk into major depression.
+Israeio La’eida Holloway is the Founder/CEO of Hope and Divine Purpose Transitional Living Home, Inc. located in Joliet, IL.
+At the age of 22, Israeio became a victim of Domestic Violence.
+She had experienced firsthand the effects of being verbally, physically and psychologically abused.
 Yet, due to a praying mother that spoke change into her situation, she was determined to get her life back.
 Once she found the courage to release herself from her abuser she vowed to never allow herself to become a victim again.
 It was then she decided it was time to be effective and use her traumatic experience as a testimony to uplift and revive other women.
-Israeio progressed through her pain and now has over 15 years’ experience in the social services, education and mental health field combined.
+Israeio progressed through her pain and now has over 20+ years’ experience in the social services, mental health and education field combined.

-She has obtained a Bachelors of Science in Psychology from Ashworth College.
-She is listed on the Illinois State Board Of Education with a Para-Educator Assistant Teacher License with an Endorsement in Special Education.
+She has obtained a Bachelors’ of Science in Psychology from Ashworth College.
+She is listed on the Illinois State Board of Education with a Para-Educator Assistant Teacher License with an Endorsement in Special Education.
 She is listed as a Qualified Intellectual Disabilities Professional(QIDP) on the Illinois Department of Human Services Division of Developmental Disabilities Bureau of Quality Management Database.
 She also has an ECE (Early Childhood Education) Credential Level I from The Illinois Department Of Human Services Bureau Of Child Care And Development.
 In 2022 she received a State of Illinois Credential: Illinois Medicaid Crisis Assessment Tool Clinician(IM+CAT) via University of Illinois School of Social Work-Urbana.